 This sauce does not need constant attention, but it requires patience as the ingredients are layered and perfected by long simmering.
 Serving it with ricotta on top was a new twist when I first tried the recipe, now we cannot imagine having it any other way.
-Grab a bottle of good red wine and get ready to see spaghetti in a whole new light.
+Grab a bottle of good red wine and get ready to see spaghetti dinner in a whole new light.

 There are a few important steps to creating a magnificent sauce:

 Don’t get in a hurry, this is a food of love.

 Don’t skimp on ingredients, the subtleties of each flavor is what make it so special.
 (I have tried shortcuts; it does not turn out the same.)

 Use a good dry red wine; if it’s too cheap to drink, it is too cheap to eat.

 The cream finish is very important; it is remarkable how the cream ties it all together.

 - 1 pound ground beef or ground veal

 - ½ pound hot Italian sausage -- removed from the casings